cpausmit/Config/install/README.rst

 The main files are all on the server on a separate disk so there should not be too much of an issue.
 But there are a few things to check.

+1. local data?
+   | Downloads Desktop tmp

-1. crontabs?
+2. crontabs?
    | crontab -l
    | sudo crontab -l

-2. local data?
+3. mount points?
+   | /desk004 (but comes with interactive mount script)

 Main Server
 ===========